sprylab/purple-docs/source/dynamic_resources.rst

 Translations
 ============

-Its also possible to set translations in the app menu, so that there is no need to make specific folders.
+As of release 3.11 it is now also possible to set translations in the app menu, so that there is no need to make specific folders.
 This can be done by adding multiple ``title`` nodes with ``locale`` attributes as shown in the following example.
+The resolution strategy is the same as the one for the localization folders in the dynamic resources.
+For further details on the resolution strategy see Localization_.

 .. toggle-box:: Translated entries

   .. code-block:: xml

     <navigationNode targetURL="http://google.com">
+        <title>default Title</title>
         <title locale="de">German Title</title>
         <title locale="en">English Title</title>
     </navigationNode>